domvit81/2partbeta/README.md

  * 3_case_study_20241217.R contains the R code to analyze the Eurobarometer Survey No. 498 dataset (ebs_data.csv)

-For interested users, download and save the above mentioned files in the same folder.
+For interested users, download and save the above mentioned files in the same folder

 To perform the simulations first run 1_mcsim_2024103.R and then 2_mcsim_analysis_20241203.R